-My parents built a house together in North Carolina before I was born, and then they divorced when I was 9 and sold the house when I was in my early 20s.
+.
+I’ve told most of my stories before.
+If you don’t feel like clicking through, the capsule version is: My parents built a house together in North Carolina before I was born, and then they divorced when I was 9 and sold the house when I was in my early 20s.
 I was knocked for a bit of a loop when they sold it: I spent hours sitting at my desk at work, trying desperately to be “professional” but actually listening to “Carolina in My Mind” on repeat and silently crying, periodically swiping at my wet cheeks with my flat palms, muttering, “Jesus, get it together.”
 Then I would go to the bathroom and wash my face, furious at myself for being such a huge baby.
 I would go back to my desk, put on more upbeat music, work on some spreadsheets – and then fall down the rabbit hole again.

 In hindsight, I don’t really know why I was so affected by it all.
 It wasn’t as if it had been my childhood home or anything, although we did go back for the summers in my early years.
 I hadn’t stepped inside the place in a decade or more when my parents sold it.
 I was never planning to move back there.
 But it still threw me, seeing this last vestige of my parents’ broken marriage disappear into the open market.

-And now, because family traditions are hard to break, I’m feeling a similar flood of emotions as my ex-husband puts the house we bought in 2009 on the market.
+And now, because family traditions are hard to break, I am feeling a similar flood of emotions as my ex-husband puts the house we bought in 2009 on the market.
 Things had been rocky between us for a while when we first bought the house, but I thought surely they would improve once we were out of my dad’s house and into our own place, with the mingled pride of ownership and endless projects that accompany home ownership.

 “We’re just restless,” I told myself.
 “Once we have landscaping to do on the weekends, we’ll rediscover the value of teamwork.”